St. Augustine Genealogical Society

 Section 1 – Official Publication

-The official publication of the SOCIETY shall be called THE ANCIENT CITY GENEALOGIST.
+The official publication of the SOCIETY shall be called THE ANCIENT CITY BULLETIN.
 Material incorporated in the SOCIETY’S official publication shall be related to the subject of genealogy and history related thereto.
 Statements of opinion or fact made by authors of papers or articles are to be accepted as the author’s own.
 The SOCIETY accepts no responsibility for the accuracy or correctness of any statement of the contributors.

 Section 2: Additional Publications